kktse/kktse.github.io/about.md

 permalink: /about/
 ---

-The dynamics of the modern road car are the result of years of automotive engineering and advancement.
-I study vehicle dynamics to appreciate this evolution.

 I am a full-stack software developer based in the Toronto area.
-I use my background in engineering and technology bring clarity to your toughest problems.
+I help create clarity into your toughest engineering problems.
+I bring the best of what lean production and software engineering has to offer to focus on what is important.
+Past career in the automotive sector specializing in vehicle dynamics.
 I currently work at [Wave Financial](https://www.waveapps.com/).

 I am a collaborator at [Formula Delta](https://formuladelta.ca), a time attack project started by my colleagues.
 I apply vehicle dynamics theory to